dipien/releases-hub-gradle-plugin/README.md

 # Releases Hub Gradle Plugin
-Gradle Plugin to automatically upgrade the project dependencies and send a pull request with the changes
+Gradle Plugin to automatically upgrade the project dependencies and send a GiHhub pull request with the changes

 ## Continuous Integration
 |Branch|Status|Workflows|Insights|